 - Rinse chickpeas in cold water and put into food processor or pot (if you prefer to use a blender).

-How to make Hummus even cleaner
+How to make homemade hummus even cleaner

 Then I transfer the soaked chickpeas to a clean pot with enough water to cover the beans.
 I bring it to a boil and let them simmer for 45 minutes (until softened).
 By using an instant pot you can decrease the cooking time.